 Tours at Martell start from €65 - €96 per person for a visit to the house's Eaux-de-vie + cognac tasting.
+If you love rooftop bars, you can also pop in to the top floor of Fondation d'Entreprise Martell for a cocktail with panoramic views across Cognac.

-You can book them directly with the cognac house.
+Martell Address: 16, avenue Paul Firino Martell.
+You can book a tour directly with the cognac house.

-Martell Address: 16, avenue Paul Firino Martell

-Taste Cognac at the Royal Château de Cognac
+Taste cognac at the Royal Château de Cognac

-Initially built to protect Cognac from Norman invasion, the 10th-century chateau is also the birthplace of King François I, one of the most famous kings of France.
+Initially built to protect Cognac from Norman invasion, the 10th-century Château is also the birthplace of King François I, one of the most famous kings of France.

-The chateau runs a few cognac tours.
-From discovery visits to an in-depth exploration of the Chateau paired with cognac and chocolate tasting.
+Today, the Château de Cognac runs a few cognac tours, from discovery visits to an in-depth exploration of the castle paired with cognac and chocolate tasting.

+Château de Cognac address: 127 Boulevard Denfert Rochereau.
 You can plan your visit via their website.

-Château de Cognac address: 127 Boulevard Denfert Rochereau

 Relax at Jardines Public

-Take a Cruise on Gabare
+Take a cruise on a Gabare

-“Gabares”, traditional flat-bottom boats were used to carry the mighty cognac barrels along the river.
+Gabares, traditional flat-bottom boats, were used to carry the mighty cognac barrels along the river.
 And while the barges are out of service today, you can cruise and enjoy Cognac and the surroundings aboard La Dame Jeanne, an excellent replica of a gabare.

-In under two hours, you'll get to enjoy picturesque Cognac from the river and the distilleries along the way.
+In under two hours, you'll enjoy picturesque Cognac from the river and the distilleries along the way.
 The commentary is in French, but you can still enjoy this relaxing experience even if you don't speak the language.

 You can get your tickets (May-September) at Quai de la Salle Verte at least 15 minutes before departure or at the tourist office in town.

-Pop Into Musee des Arts du Cognac
+Pop into Musee des Arts du Cognac

 Housed in a beautiful 16th-century mansion, the Cognac museum is a great space to learn more about the history and production of the luxurious French spirit.